tgk/propaganda/README.md

 ## Motivation

 The objective of this project is to create an extinsible propagator library for Clojure.
-Propagators define a computational model not completely unlike that found in FRP, but with some differences.
+Propagators define a declarative computational model.
 They are described in the article [The Art of the Propagator](http://dspace.mit.edu/handle/1721.1/44215).

 Along with the library itself, the project should supply documentation of the API, good examples and tutorials.

 I have not previously worked with propagtors, so this will also be an exploration for me.

-## Backlog

-- An example that isn't based on intervals - something that isn't symetric to justify using generic operators over protocols (if no examples can be found, maybe switch to protocols)
-- More examples on tgk.github.io/propaganda
-- Add TMS datatype and merge function
-- Add interesting datatypes, such as Joda time